Stephen King’s Pet Sematary Remake Trained Cats from Shelters to be Cat Actors

 Where did they come from?

-The director has revealed in interviews that the cats were all collected from shelters.
-Then they were trained for 2 months.
+The director revealed in interviews that the cats were all collected from shelters.
+They were then trained for two months.
 Each cat shone in a specific aspect of the role.

 Selfie with the star